ranisalt/histar/README.md

 Installation
 ------------

-You can install Histar using npm or yarn:
+You can install Histar using npm, yarn or pnpm:

 ```sh
 npm install histar